Article's Content

 4. User Engagement

 For a long time, SEOs have wondered whether engagement factors matter for how Google ranks articles.
-It still isn’t certain, but given that we know Google tracks each of the factors below, it seems more likely than ever that they matter.
+It still isn’t certain, but given that we now Google tracks each of the factors below, it seems more likely than ever that they matter.

 Click-Through Rate (CTR)